-If your trip to Canberra is all booked but your travel itinerary is looking a little empty, we can give you a few hints and tips.Explore the best of what this place has to offer by adding National Museum of Australia and Australian National Botanic Gardens to your travel schedule.
-If you’ve got an extra day or two to spare, take a look at Australian War Memorial and National Gallery of Australia too.Plan a stop at Canberra Centre.
-It’s one attraction you’ll usually find on travelers’ to-do lists.
-Commonwealth Park and Lake Burley Griffin are also not far away and worth a pit stop.
+If your trip to Canberra is all organized but your travel itinerary is looking a little empty, let us give you a helping hand.You’ll have to jump out of bed early if you’re hoping to see all the fascinating sights this place has to offer.
+National Museum of Australia and Australian National Botanic Gardens are no-brainers.
+Australian War Memorial and National Gallery of Australia shouldn’t be missed either.Not too far from the city center, Canberra Centre is one attraction to consider adding to your must-see list.
+Commonwealth Park and Lake Burley Griffin are also close by and worth checking out.

-Shorelines are awesome places to launch a kite.
-If it’s a windy day, why not buckle the young ones into the car and take a trip to Waddy Point?
-It’s 2 miles from Canberra and is a heavenly place for some family fun.
+Shorelines can be great places to launch a kite.
+If there’s a breeze blowing, why not buckle the little ones into the car and take a jaunt to Waddy Point?
+It’s 2 miles from Canberra and is a terrific place for some family fun.

 National Convention Centre (0.5 miles away).